qteatime/kate/docs/source/dev/manual/intro/setup.rst

 -----------------------

 To run games in Kate you'll need an emulator.
-The recommended way of testing the games is to use the web-based emulator, which you can open in a modern browser by accessing https://kate.qteati.me
+The recommended way of testing the games is to use the web-based emulator.
+The Kate developers maintain a public instance of Kate on the internet, which you can open in a modern browser by accessing https://kate.qteati.me

 The :doc:`intallation instructions section </user/manual/intro/install>` goes
-into more details about what browsers are supported, specific instructions for platforms like Steam Deck, and alternative installation options.
+into more details about what browsers are supported, specific instructions for platforms like Steam Deck, and alternative installation options, including running your own Kate web emulator instance.

 Installing the developer tools
 ------------------------------

-The tools used for developing Kate games require `Node.js <https://nodejs.org/en>` [#f1]_ to be installed, so you'll need a device capable of installing it.
+The tools used for developing Kate games require `Node.js <https://nodejs.org/en>`_ [#f1]_ to be installed, so you'll need a device capable of installing it.
 Node.js supports Windows, MacOS, and Linux.

-You'll also need to be familiar with the :term:`command line`, and with the `basics of web development <https://developer.mozilla.org/en-US/docs/Learn>`.
+You'll also need to be familiar with the :term:`command line`, and with the `basics of web development <https://developer.mozilla.org/en-US/docs/Learn>`_.

 Once you have Node.js installed, you can install all tools necessary for building Kate games from the command line: